-[B] Line Replaceable Units
+[B] SATCOM System Line Replaceable Units

 A line replaceable unit is a type of hardware component that can be easily removed and installed from its mounting points.
-Fault isolation and field repair is limited to the removal and replacement of failed LRUs.
+When troubleshooting the SATCOM System, fault isolation and field repair is limited to the removal and replacement of failed LRUs.
 A failure or problem can be isolated to a particular LRU, which can be replaced quickly.

-The HR133/HR160 SATCOM System is composed of five line replaceable units.
-These include:
+The SATCOM System is made up of the following line replaceable units:

+Gimbaled Antenna Unit (GAU) 10950

+Antenna Control with Modem Unit (ACMU) 10951

+High Power Transceiver (HPT) 10951

+Static Inverter 15997 –HR133 Installations Only

+Inertial Navigation System – HR160 Configurations Only

+Interior Cables

 [B] Gimbaled Antenna Unit (GAU) 10950

 The GAU contains the antenna, associated motors and electronics required to point the antenna toward the desired satellite to receive the satellite signal.
 The GAU has three axes of motion: Azimuth, Elevation, and Polarization.
 The Azimuth and Elevation axes provide the main pointing of the antenna at the satellite of interest, while the Polarization axes provides electrical alignment with the polarization angle offset of the satellite.
-The GAU is mounted external to the aircraft under the Radome making it difficult to inspect.
+The GAU is mounted external to the aircraft under the radome making it difficult to inspect.
 Fault isolation is done via the ACMU.
 The ACMU provides all power, command, and control to the GAU.
 The GAU contains minimal electronics to maximize reliability.
 In order to replace a GAU, the radome must be removed first.
 The radome must be resealed and cured after replacing the GAU.
 This can take several hours.

+For provisioning instructions on how to remove and replace the GAU, see 5.1.4[B] GAU Replacement

 [B] Antenna Control with Modem Unit (ACMU) 10951